Back to DWU AI Articles

 Program-Level Statistics and Overview

 As of April 2015, the PFC program demonstrated scope covering $90 billion in approved collections as reported by the FAA in 2015 and implementation across the United States.
 The program had achieved $90 billion in total approved collection amounts, with $75.5 billion actually collected as of January 31, 2026 from passengers.
 These figures demonstrate the scale of airport capital needs addressed by PFCs and the time lag between program approval and full collection (FAA PFC Database, 2015).
 There were 365 currently collecting (as of January 31, 2026) across U.S. airports, indicating broad program implementation.
-Notably, 340 of these approvals (representing 95%) were at the maximum $4.50 per-passenger level, indicating that 340 of 365 currently collecting (as of January 31, 2026) (95%) are at the maximum $4.50 level, based on FAA data from April 2015.
-This 95% utilization of the maximum cap reflects the use by 340 of 365 (95%) airports of the $4.50 cap among airports (FAA PFC Database, 2015).
+340 of 365 currently collecting airports (95%) impose the maximum $4.50 level as of January 31, 2026 (FAA PFC Database).

 An operational requirement of the PFC program involves compensation to airlines for collection services.
 Airlines collecting PFCs on behalf of airports receive a collection allowance of $0.11 per PFC collected.
 This compensation, set by statute, reimburses airlines for the administrative costs of incorporating PFC collection into ticketing and accounting systems, handling passenger inquiries, and remitting funds.
-For large airports collecting substantial PFC volumes, this allowance represents value equivalent to $11 million annually for an airport collecting $100 million in PFCs based on statutory allowance flowing to airlines.
-For example, an airport collecting $100 million in PFCs annually would pay approximately $11 million to airlines as collection compensation.
+For large airports collecting substantial PFC volumes, this allowance represents approximately $2.4 million annually for an airport collecting $100 million in PFCs at $4.50 ($100M ÷ $4.50 = 22.2M enplanements × $0.11 = $2.4M).
 This cost reduces the net PFC revenue available for capital projects (FAA PFC Database, 2015).

 PFC Funding Implications

-PFCs provide a dedicated, federally authorized revenue source that does not require bondholder approval or affect airline rates.
+PFCs provide a dedicated, federally authorized revenue source that does not require bondholder approval (though under residual ratemaking, PFC application can reduce airline rates).
 PFC funding is a primary source for airports that cannot fund all capital needs through debt service or non-aeronautical revenue (ACI-NA, 2024).
 Understanding PFC authorization limits, passenger voting requirements, and federal approval timelines is important for capital planning.

 II.
 Statutory and Regulatory Framework